 Please note: This section of the article was written pre-pandemic.
 Find out what a visit during the pandemic was like.

 Jade and I live a short drive away from the lavender fields, so we try to visit at least once a year to soak in the tranquil atmosphere and to enjoy the sea of purple flowers.
 We always try to coincide our visit with the best blooming time, which is normally late June to mid-July and sure enough, we were there at just the right time.

-Word had seemingly spread and we were joined by a hundreds of fellow lavender fans keen to experience this stunningly colourful show of nature.
+Word had seemingly spread and we were joined by a hundreds of fellow lavender fans keen to experience this stunning, colourful natural show.
 Visitors strolled through the long stems, taking deep breathes of the sweet, herbal aroma and running their hands over the sturdy flower tips.
 Despite the numbers, the fields were a tranquil, happy place.
 Some had brought a picnic and blankets and had set themselves up for the day around the field’s periphery.

-The humans weren’t alone.
+The visitors weren’t alone.
 Thousands of bees, hypnotised by the purple radiance were busily flying from bloom to bloom collecting nectar.

-Help yourself to as much you can carry
+Help yourself to as much Lavender as you can carry

 Others were making immediate use of their spoils, fashioning elaborate headdresses and bouquets on the spot.
 Most though, like us, were content with selectively harvesting the best blooms and worrying about what to do with them all later.

 What’s a visit to Hitchin Lavender like during the pandemic?